 I’m having problem with my husband.
 It’s not that he’s an ugly liar (I knew that going in), it’s that he’s developing symptoms of a personality disorder.
 I’m pretty sure it’s BPD—Borderline or Bipolar, could be either, I sort of forget which is which.
 They gloss over the DSM in military school.
 Anyway, he’s been lying a lot and more paranoid than usual lately, so I decided to hack into his computer and look at his Internet history.
 Lo and behold: communications with his banned cousin Bennington, a “friend” that we don’t allow in our lives anymore.
 I thought my husband was on my side with this one.
 Apparently, I thought wrong.

-As a woman, I’m used to be passed over.
+As a woman, I’m used to being passed over.
 I’m used to being “second best.”
 I’m used to not getting anything at all.
 But what I won’t let pass is besmirching of my character, and by my own husband no less!
 If the sex wasn’t so crazy animal good, I would’ve divorced him centuries ago (the animal kingdom has its own rules when it comes to marital litigation.
 No pre-nups for example, ever—a rare source of jealous from the bird community toward human beings.
 That’s a nice grift you’ve got going, keep it up, ladies).

 Please, please, please, believe me, I’m not an anti-vaxxer.
 Coronavirus, as it’s popularly known, originated in a wet market in Wuhan, China in late-2019.
 Its origin was innocuous and left no one to blame.
 In fact, we’re all to blame for letting it get out of hand.
 We never should’ve stopped masking outdoors or spraying down our groceries.
 Those were better times, weren’t they?
 When we were all inside, alone, finally, finally, alone?